quinneden/nixos-asahi-starter/README.md

 nix flake init -t github:quinneden/nixos-asahi-starter
 ```

-Modify the configuration as needed, I recommend regenerating with
+Modify the configuration as needed, I recommend regenerating nixos/hardware-configuration.nix
-nixos-generate-config, however if you installed NixOS with the
+using nixos-generate-config, however if you installed NixOS with the asahi-installer
-asahi-installer package, the existing hardware config should work.
+package, the existing hardware config should work.

 ```bash
 nixos-generate-config --show-hardware-config | tee nixos/hardware-configuration.nix